goelrhea1992/MovieRecommender/README.md

 The main objective was to see improvements introduced by increasingly sophiticated techniques such as user and item bias correction, neighbourhood selection, variance weighting, correlation thresholding and rating normalization.

-We also compared results obtained by using various matrix factorization methods such as NNMF, IRPF
+We also compared results obtained by using various matrix factorization methods such as NNMF, IRPF and SVT (which were compared based on existing implementations out there.)

 I have compiled here all the code scripts from that course, and my comparison reports.
 Hope it helps you understand the basic working (and effects) of most of these techniues!